M66B/FairEmail/FAQ.md

 You can start searching for messages on sender, recipient, subject, keyword or message text by using the magnify glass in the action bar of a folder.
 You can also search from any app by select *Search email* in the copy/paste popup menu.

+Searching in the unified inbox will search in all folders, searching in a folder will search in that folder only.

 Messages will be searched on the device first (all accounts, all folders).
 There will be an action button with a search again icon at the bottom to search on the server.
 When the search was started in a specific folder,